 How?
 Futures.
 Sportsbooks will provide NFL betting odds for all 32 franchises and their chances to win it all.
 So now it’s time to look at the favorites, contenders, underdogs, and long shots for this year’s season.

 Kansas City Chiefs +500: Patrick Mahomes alone will put the Chiefs as favorites.
 Add weapons like Travis Kelce and Tyreek Hill, plus an improved offensive line, and KC is the team to beat.

 Tampa Bay Buccaneers +650: Can you believe the reigning champs got to keep their 22 starters and Antonio Brown?
 Well, they did.
 Tampa looks to run it back, and with Tom Brady under center, you know they will go for the two-peat.

 Buffalo Bills +1200: The Bills have an MVP-caliber QB in Josh Allen, one of the best receiving corps in the NFL, and a good O-Line.
 In defense, a plethora of young and experienced talent ready to punish whoever is in front.
 All capped by a brilliant mind like Sean McDermott as Head Coach and an innovative offensive coordinator Brian Daboll.
-The Bills are for real.
+The Bills are for real this year.